Ahmet Arslan (footballer)

-Club career
+Career

 Arslan is a youth exponent from Hamburger SV.
 On 28 November 2015, he made his Bundesliga debut against Werder Bremen.

 In June 2020, it was announced Arslan would join 2.
 Bundesliga side Holstein Kiel from arch rivals VfB Lübeck.
 He signed a contract until 2024.

+In January 2024, Arslan returned to 3.
+Liga club Dynamo Dresden on loan until the end of the season, having previously had a very successful loan spell the previous season.

+On 28 July 2024, Arslan signed with Rot-Weiss Essen.